bibleexchange/courses/church-history/en/500_reformed-church/reformed-church.md

 From the fall Constantinople to the end of the Thirty Year War.

-## The Remnant

-_Sardis_ implies a remnant (Rev. 3:1&ndash;6).

-### Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before God (v.
-2)

-Jesus was encouraging the church to be alert and hang on to what remnant of the things of God were still left before they died out.

-### Remember therefore how thou hast received and heard, hold fast, and repent (v.
-3)

-They were told to remember and hold on to the truth they had received and to repent which means to turn around.

-### Thou hast a few names even in Sardis which have not defiled their garments (v.
-4)

 There was still a remnant standing against false doctrine.
 This was a period when God raised up people to shine the light against the darkness of false doctrine.

 ## The Renaissance